NolJam/OpenRhythm/README.md

 The engine currently features a custom plain text .lvl level file format.

 The current focus of development is moving away from hard-coded level selection towards dynamic level listing & selection.

+Releases for Linux and Mac are coming soon.